Armando Begines

-Armando Efren Begines Avalos (born 26 March 1983 in Guadalajara, Jalisco) is a Mexican professional footballer who currently plays for Laredo Heat in the USL Premier Development League.
+Armando Efren Begines Avalos (born 26 March 1983) is a Mexican professional footballer who currently plays for Laredo Heat in the USL Premier Development League.

 Begines played for C.D.
 Chivas USA in Major League Soccer in 2005.
 Begines came to Chivas USA from parent club Chivas de Guadalajara, and also played for their other farm club, La Piedad.
 He has been a part of the Chivas system since 1999.
 Begines was released by Chivas USA in November 2005.